rachelambda/rtef/README.md

 vprintf
 ```

-An elf.h implementation for your platform (GNU elf.h for Linux and OpenBSD elf.h for OpenBSD used in development process)
+An elf.h implementation for your platform (GNU elf.h for Linux used in development process)

 A C compiler (tcc, gcc and clang used in development process)